Vaccines that Protect Against Infectious Respiratory Diseases

 Some infectious respiratory diseases do not yet have a vaccine, including:

-Talk to your doctor to see if you are up to date on your vaccinations.
-It’s always better to prevent a disease rather than treat it after it occurs.
+Talk to your healthcare provider to see if you are up to date on your vaccinations.
+Infectious respiratory disease can be unpredictable.
+It’s always better to prevent serious illness rather than treat it after it occurs.

 Why Vaccinations are Important for Adults with Lung Disease